Athwale/Archery-clock/README.md

-# First finished prototype is now being tested in the field.
+# REV1 boards have not been built and tested yet.
 If you intend to build it, please wait.

 # Archery-clock